causaltext/causal-text-papers/README.md

 # Datasets and Simulations

-# Causal  Inference  Theory  for  Language
+# Causal  Inference  with Text Variables

 ## Text as treatment